-Question 20: It’s written right there in the Bible: “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
+Question 19: It’s written right in the Bible: “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
 So the name of the Lord never changes!
-But you say that when the Lord comes again in the last days He will take a new name and will be called Almighty God.
-How do you explain it?
+But you say that the Lord has come again in the last days with a new name and He is called Almighty God.
+How can that be the case?

 The Bible says, “Jesus Christ the same yesterday, and to day, and for ever” (Heb 13:8).
 This refers to the fact that God’s disposition and His essence are eternal and unchanging.
 It does not mean that His name will not change.
 Let’s take a look at the words of Almighty God.

 Almighty God says, “There are those who say that God is immutable.
 That is correct, but it refers to the immutability of God’s disposition and His substance.
 Changes in His name and work do not prove that His substance has altered; in other words, God will always be God, and this will never change.
 If you say that the work of God is unchanging, then would He be able to finish His six-thousand-year plan of management?
 You only know that God is forever unchanging, but do you know that God is always new and never old?
 If the work of God is unchanging, then could He have led mankind all the way to the present day?
 If God is immutable, then why is it that He has already done the work of two ages? … the words ‘God is always new and never old’ refer to His work, and the words ‘God is immutable’ to what God inherently has and is.
 Regardless, you cannot make the work of six thousand years hinge upon a single point, or circumscribe it with dead words.
 Such is the stupidity of man.
 God is not as simple as man imagines, and His work cannot linger in any one age.
 Jehovah, for example, cannot always stand for the name of God; God can also do His work under the name of Jesus.
 This is a sign that God’s work is always moving in a forward progression.